 - No pets of any sort will be allowed to attend an expedition.
 They can not only be a hindrance to encountering a sasquatch, but can possibly end up being a safety concern.
 Pets are great companions on camping trips, but this is not an ordinary camping trip.

 - No firearms will be allowed in the presence of others.
 You may not wear them in camp, nor on night walks when other people are nearby.
 Yes, I know all about the Second Amendment, and I, too, own firearms.
 I will not bring mine, as there is no need for it.
 If you insist on bringing one, please keep yours safely locked away in your vehicle and not on your person.
 You may take a day trip far away from base camp to target shoot, but when near camp or other people, keep it out of sight.
 The risk is too great of accidentally shooting another person.
-Sasquatches look an awful lot like people in the dark of night, and the mistake would be too great to risk.
+Sasquatches look an awful lot like people in the dark of night, and the mistake would be too great a risk.
 I know you’re a responsible gun owner with a concealed carry permit for Oregon and everything, but so am I. No guns.
 This is not a “kill” trip.
 You will be safe when in a group, and that’s how we do things.

 - For safety reasons, the minimum age for attending these expeditions is 18 years.
 Under some conditions, and with great amounts of begging and pleading, I might bend this rule for you, but with restrictions.
 That is an individual matter that will be dealt with on an individual basis.
+In such cases, the minor must be accompanied by an adult relative.

 - Participants should be in reasonable physical condition with the ability to walk unassisted on logging roads.
 Interested parties with more limiting physical challenges are encouraged to consider if this kind of trip is right for them.
 If in doubt, this is something that can be discussed during the registration process.